alexevans23/startup/README.md

 To restart caddy: sudo service caddy restart simon URL: simon.uplift365.click
 This was a great exercise.
 I was confused about how links to different parts of the page would work in my start up project and this explained that all and the formatting.

+To deploy to the server: ./deployFiles.sh -k ~/source/repos/keys/uplift.pem -h uplift365.click -s simon

+It was good to learn how to connect CSS code to an html document.
+It was very simple